rust-lang/rfcs/text/3537-msrv-resolver.md

-~~When missing, `cargo publish` could inject `package.rust-version` inferred from `package.edition` and/or other `Cargo.toml` fields.~~ However, this will err on the side of too low of an MSRV.
+~~When missing, `cargo publish` could inject `package.rust-version` inferred from `package.edition` and/or other `Cargo.toml` fields.~~ **However**, this will err on the side of too low of an MSRV.
-While this might help with in this situation, it would lock us in to inaccurate information which might limit what analysis we could do in the future.
+These fields have an incomplete picture.
+While this helps ensure there is more data for the MSRV-aware resolver, future analysis wouldn't be able to distinguish between inferred and explicit `package.rust-version`s.
+We'd also need an explicit opt-out for those who intentionally don't want one set.

 Alternatively, `cargo publish` / the registry could add new fields to the Index to represent an inferred MSRV, the published version, etc